robustness-gym/summvis/README.md

 --processed_dataset_path data/try:cnn_dailymail_1000.validation \
 --try_it
 ```
-This takes around 10 seconds on a MacBook Pro.
+This may take a few minutes.

 ### 3. Run SummVis
 Finally, we're ready to run the Streamlit app.
 Once the app loads, make sure it's pointing to the right `File` at the top